Ma-XX-oN/destructive-move/README.md

    Upcasting is not available unless the type being casted to doesn't increase in size.

 5. <a name="caveat-hold-resource-after-move"></a>
-   If, after a move, the Contained object allocates/retains any resources (cou-*MicroSoft*-gh! ;)), then using `destructively_movable` on that object will cause a leak in the moved from object.\
+   If, after a move, the Contained object allocates/retains any resources (*cou-MicroSoft-gh! ;)*), then using `destructively_movable` on that object will cause a leak in the moved from object.

-\
+   To get around this issue, one can define a two trait `constexpr` values:
+   - `is_destructive_move_disabled` is a `bool` can be set to `true` and it will disallow the type being even contained in the template.
-   To get around this issue, one can define a `Destruct` type trait in the `destructively_movable_traits` specialisation for Contained.
-This would have to be implemented for any Contained type that contains types that have this issue, which is definitely not nice.
+   - `destructive_move_exempt` contains member pointers *and* if the member's type has the trait `is_destructive_move_disabled` set to `true`, then it will call the member's destructor.
+This would have to be added for any Contained type that contains types that have this issue.

+    E.g.
+    ```c++
+    struct X {
+      /*...*/
+      static constexpr bool is_destructive_move_disabled = true;
+    };

+    struct Y {
+      X x;
+      // afh::destructive_move_exempt(...) is a variadict template function.
+      static constexpr auto destructive_move_exempt = afh::destructive_move_exempt(&X::x);
+    };
+    ```

+    Or put in the `destructively_movable_traits` specialisation:
+    ```c++
+    template<>
+    afh::destructively_movable_traits<X> {
+      static constexpr bool is_destructive_move_disabled = true;
+    };

+    template<>
+    afh::destructively_movable_traits<Y> {
+      // afh::destructive_move_exempt(...) is a variadict template function.
+      static constexpr auto destructive_move_exempt = afh::destructive_move_exempt(&X::x);
+    };
+    ```

     This is really a workaround.
 IMO, the standard should be made more specific to say something to the effect that Objects that have been moved, should not retain (or create) *ANY* resources.
 Doing so causes problems here and other places (such as move constructor to be not marked as noexcept because of allocating of memory *cough-cough*).

+    At least doing it in this way will allow user's of a class to explictly disallow vendor classes from being accidentally instantiated and specify in the user's classes the members that have to be cleaned up.
+It also further allows vendors to fix their classes and transperently push the fix to the users by setting `is_destructive_move_disabled` to `false` in their class.
+This has the effect of stopping the vendor's class destructor from being called when used in a Contained object, without requiring any changes to the user's class by modifying `destructive_move_exempt`.